-For the next 50 years or so the mansion was known as one of the finest homes in Dallas, a mainstay of the social scene.
-As well as being the venue for society parties, famous guests at the mansion included President Franklin D. Roosevelt and Tennessee Williams.
-The mansion changed hands a number of times with various wealthy owners expanding and enhancing the estate.
+For the next 50 years, the palatial estate hosted countless society parties as the center of the Dallas social scene.
+Famous guests included President Franklin D. Roosevelt and Tennessee Williams.
+The manor changed hands a number of times with various wealthy owners expanding and enhancing the estate.

 In 1979, Rosewood Property Company purchased the property and transformed it into a world-class restaurant and hotel.
 The Mansion Restaurant opened to rave reviews and extraordinary national acclaim in 1980.
 In 1980, Rosewood Mansion on Turtle Creek, the luxury hotel, was added to complement the original residence, with 143 guest rooms and suites designed with an inviting ambiance.
 The hotel opened with a grand gala benefiting the local arts community, an early indication of a strong commitment to philanthropic endeavors.